 Examples of NY Statutes of Limitation

-For medical, dental, or podiatric malpractice, you have two years and six months.
+For medical malpractice, you have two years and six months.
 But there are exceptions.
 New York applies the discovery rule to specific types of med mal cases, which might give you more time.

 For the wrongful death of a relative, you have two years from the date of their passing.

 When Does the Statute of Limitations Start?

 The statute of limitations begins to run the day your cause of action accrues, which means the day the event that gives you the right to sue happens.
 In many cases, the day the statute of limitations starts is clear.
 For example, if you were hurt in a car accident, the countdown starts the day of the crash.

 What Happens When the Statute of Limitations Ends?